nais/doc/docs/security/auth/maskinporten/scopes.md

 so when migrating from on-prem nais to gcp, the scope belongs to that cluster.
-If you already migrated your app, there is no reason to panic, scope still exists and works as before, but you are not able to make changes eg. add/remove consumers until cluster is update.
+If you already migrated your app, there is no reason to panic, scope still exists and works as before, but you are not able to make changes eg. add/remove consumers until cluster is updated.
 Right now the cluster need to be changed manually so please take contact in channel
 \#nais.

 ### Migration guide to keep existing Maskinporten scope (IaC -> nais.yml) (NAIS application only)